thebaldgeek/thebaldgeek.github.io/radiosonde.md

 ## Installing Node-RED
 To run the software you will need to install Node-RED.
 Also note that the dashboards only work with the auto_rx Chasemapper UDP output.
 It will not work with any of the other sonde software packages.
 You do not have to install Node-RED on the same computer as radiosonde_auto_rx, it can be run on any computer that is on the same network as auto_rx.
 Do note that the Node-RED program has to be running all the time to catch data from each sonde flight as it happens live.
+Node-RED can run on Windows or Linux (or Mac).
 Lastly, note that the individual SDR line graphs will only be built in your web browser while the flight is happening.
 If you open your dashboard after the flight, only the elevation scatter plot will be populated.
 (And the main page table, radar and master elevation scatter plot).
 What most of us do is open all 4 SDR pages in the one browser when we want to log/watch a flight.
 Close them when done so the graph does not log flight after flight and use up your computers memory.

 For installing the Node-RED software, their website has all you need to get running (Personal note, I have had nothing but trouble running it on Docker), [Install Node-RED](https://nodered.org/docs/getting-started/)